 As I mentioned earlier this week, 2012 has been a wonderful year for the Thoughts for the Everyday Leader blog with visitors from 57 different countries.
-There’s more to come in 2013, but in the meantime, here are my favorite posts from 2012.
+There’s more to come in 2013, but in the meantime, here are the top 10 posts from 2012.

 Apparently many folks have either been starting new jobs or preparing for new employees to join them because this post quickly became the most viewed post on the site.